74th Academy Awards

 The 74th Academy Awards ceremony, presented by the Academy of Motion Picture Arts and Sciences (AMPAS), took place on March 24, 2002, at the Kodak Theatre in Hollywood, Los Angeles.
 During the ceremony, AMPAS presented Academy Awards (commonly referred to as Oscars) in 24 categories honoring films released in 2001.
 The ceremony, televised in the United States by ABC, was produced by Laura Ziskin and directed by Louis J. Horvitz.
 Actress Whoopi Goldberg hosted the show for the fourth time.
 She first hosted the 66th ceremony held in 1994 and had last hosted the 71st ceremony in 1999.
-Three weeks earlier, in a ceremony held at the Regent Beverly Wilshire Hotel in Beverly Hills, California, on March 2, the Academy Awards for Technical Achievement were presented by host Charlize Theron.
+Three weeks earlier, in a ceremony held at the Regent Beverly Wilshire Hotel in Beverly Hills, California, on March 2, the Academy Awards for Technical Achievement were presented by Charlize Theron.

-A Beautiful Mind won four awards, including Best Picture.
+A Beautiful Mind won four Academy Awards, including Best Picture.
 Other winners included The Lord of the Rings: The Fellowship of the Ring with four awards, Black Hawk Down and Moulin Rouge! with two, and The Accountant, For the Birds, Gosford Park, Iris, Monster's Ball, Monsters, Inc., Murder on a Sunday Morning, No Man's Land, Pearl Harbor, Shrek, Thoth, and Training Day with one.
 Despite a record length of four hours and twenty-three minutes, the telecast garnered nearly 42 million viewers in the United States.

 Winners and nominees

 The nominees for the 74th Academy Awards were announced on February 12, 2002, at the Samuel Goldwyn Theater in Beverly Hills, California, by Frank Pierson, president of the academy, and the actress Marcia Gay Harden.
 The Lord of the Rings: The Fellowship of the Ring earned the most nominations with thirteen.
 It was the seventh film to earn that many nominations.
 A Beautiful Mind and Moulin Rouge! tied for second place with eight apiece.

 The winners were announced during the awards ceremony on March 24, 2002.
-By virtue of its latest Best Picture victory for A Beautiful Mind, DreamWorks became the second film studio to release three consecutive Best Picture winners; the studio had previously released American Beauty and Gladiator.
-Denzel Washington was the second African-American to win the Academy Award for Best Actor, following Sidney Poitier for 1963's Lilies of the Field.
-Halle Berry became the first, and as of 2025, only, African-American to win the Academy Award for Best Actress.
+By virtue of its latest Best Picture victory for A Beautiful Mind, DreamWorks Pictures became the second film studio to release three consecutive Best Picture winners; the studio had previously released American Beauty and Gladiator.
+For the first time in Oscars history acting categories had two African-American winners.
+Denzel Washington was the second non-white person to win the Academy Award for Best Actor, following Sidney Poitier for 1963's Lilies of the Field.
+Halle Berry became the first, and as of 2026, only, African-American to win the Academy Award for Best Actress.
 Nominated for their performances as the title character in Iris, Best Actress nominee Judi Dench and Best Supporting Actress nominee Kate Winslet became the second pair of actresses nominated for portraying the same character in the same film, following Best Actress nominee Winslet and Best Supporting Actress nominee Gloria Stuart as Rose in 1997's Titanic.